 Black history is American history.
-It is something everyone should learn and not only be relegated to the 28 (or 29) days in February.
-There are some little known black history facts that help to illustrate the beautiful, brilliant and indisputably useful contributions African Americans have made to the United States and the world.
+Everyone should learn it and not only be relegated to the 28 (or 29) days in February.
+There are some little-known but very important black history facts that help to illustrate the beautiful, brilliant and indisputably useful contributions African Americans have made to the United States and the world.

 Celebrating the important people, events and achievements related to people of African diaspora is not new.
 Back in 1926, historian and author, Carter G. Woodson created “Negro History Week”.